-My rates are low at Safe&Sound Mastering, it is not expensive mastering, currently £30.00 for a single track and £210.00 for an album.
+My rates are low at Safe&Sound Mastering, it is not expensive mastering, currently £30.00 for a single track and £230.00 for an album.
 I know you can pay €130 for a single track as an example of expensive mastering and that is not even the Top 10 tier.
-Is this better than my mastering which is at a much lower price point. (and for some, perceptibly understated) I am fairly sure that there are those who see my low rate and continue with high price mastering, thinking that the rate is too low, step back for a moment.
+Is this better than my mastering ?
+Which is at a much lower price point.
+I am fairly sure that there are those who see my low rate and continue with expensive mastering.
+Thinking that the rate is too low, reconsider for a moment.
 Price perception is an interesting aspect relating to a professional service.

-If I was paying for high cost mastering I would just have to find out. (and not take tedious second hand opinions from YT videos by sound engineers/mastering engineers with their own advertorial agenda.)
-This is not about having a direspectful attitude towards high cost mastering engineers, they are 100pct free to charge you what they wish or need to.
-What it is about, is knowing for sure.
+If I was paying for expensive mastering I would just have to find out. (and not take tedious second hand opinions from YT videos by sound engineers/mastering engineers with their own advertorial agenda.)
+This is not about having a direspectful attitude towards expensive mastering engineers.
+They are 100pct free to charge you what they wish or need to.
+What it is about, is you knowing for sure.
 Keeping it short and sweet, for some my low rates may understate the high quality end result.

 Here you can get a clear understanding that I know what I am talking about, with my in depth technical blog articles.
 I don’t just talk the talk, I do.
 It is time to review if your expensive mastering service is providing the best results or not.

 You can also view multiple videos site wide with myself talking in the studio, I invite you to check them out.
 (There is one at the bottom of this page)

 So there is only one way to find out if I can match or exceed expensive mastering services and that is to try mastering a track with me.
 This may well be the most financially illuminating read you have made in a while.
 If you produce 6 tracks a year you might save €500.. if you make an album a year, even more.
 At the very least you will be truly informed and not second guessing if the results the expensive mastering gives really are the best available.
 If you have got this far down the read then it is now time to try high end, inflation busting mastering with myself, Barry Gardner.

 You can make a payment via paypal on this page in the link below.
 Thanks for reading, your time and consideration.
 (Please send tracks using wetransfer and my email is : safeandsound123 at googlemail.com)